Looking Right is Sometimes Right: Investigating the Capabilities of Decoder-only LLMs for Sequence Labeling: Experimental Setup

 \paragraph{Trigger Classification.}

-The ACE05 dataset \citep{doddington-etal-2004-automatic} is a widely used trigger classification dataset.
-Trigger classification encapsulates two SL tasks: trigger identification, i.e., finding spans of trigger tokens and classifying those spans.
-We use the English train, validation, and test splits obtained with the standard ACE pre-processing tool.\footnote{ \url{https://bit.ly/ace2005-preprocessing}} We use this tool to obtain sentences and tokens and create IOB2 tags.
+The ACE05 dataset \citep{doddington-etal-2004-automatic} is a widely used TC dataset.
+The TC task combines two EE tasks into a single SL task: trigger identification, i.e., finding spans of tokens constituting the event predicate and classifying them.
+We use the English train, validation, and test split obtained with the standard ACE pre-processing tool.\footnote{ \url{https://bit.ly/ace2005-preprocessing}} We use this tool to obtain sentences and tokens and create IOB2 tags.

 \paragraph{Evaluation.}